Where can you do it?

 You should try to speak to PHEM trainees who have completed training within deaneries you are keen to work in, and bear in mind that you may have to move away to complete your training.

 The extensive curriculum covers 6 domains of PHEM with a number of cross-cutting themes.
 The training begins with a week long national induction course (the best NHS induction you will ever do!) and local formative assessments culminating in NSA1 at 6 months (the Diploma in Immediate Medical Care) and NSA 2 (Fellowship in Immediate Medical Care) in the last month of training.

-In terms of work place based assessments there currently are a mere 15 CEX, 30 CBD, 10 SIM, 30 DOPS, 2 MSF, 25 ACAT and 5 TO for completion - which doesn't make any anaesthetic unit of training you have ever done seem that bad now does it?!
-Fortunately there is ample provision for supervision and WPBA completion, and this does not usually give cause for concern.
-An e-portfolio solution, PHEMnet has been developed and from 2018 onwards will be used as the sole method of submission of evidence to the TAP (training assessment panel) at the end of the training program.
+In terms of workplace based assessments the recently updated 2022 curriculum now "only" requires 2 MSF and 20 OSAT - many fewer than the 15 CEX, 30 CBD, 10 SIM, 30 DOPS, 2 MSF, 25 ACAT and 5 TO previously required!
+Fortunately, there is ample provision for supervision and WPBA completion during the 12months of training.
+An e-portfolio solution, PHEMnet has been developed and since 2018 onwards has been used as the sole method of submission of evidence to the TAP (training assessment panel - a bit like an ARCP) at the end of the training program.

 The year is based around full time working in the Pre-Hospital environment, generally delivered between a mix of HEMS and Land based Critical Care team deployments.
 As trainee experience and competence increases, the amount of direct supervision can decrease to allow "solo" deployment - typically as part of a team with remote "top cover" support.